jimacoff/OFN-User-Guide---Master/advanced-features/shop-setup/thermally-printed-receipts.md

 ## Print receipts with a Thermal Printer

 {% hint style="info" %}
-This functionality is currently only available to OFN users in France.
-Contact your local OFN to for more details, or to request use of this feature.
+This functionality is currently only available to Abukem users.
-{% endhint %}

 ## Printer